x-tag/x-tag/README.md

 #### Create your own X-Tags

-To get started making your own X-tags or to see a library of already available tags, check out the [X-Tags repo](https://xtag-registry.vcap.mozillalabs.com/)
+To get started making your own X-tags or to see a library of already available tags, check out the [X-Tag Registry](https://xtag-registry.vcap.mozillalabs.com/)

 You can submit your own x-tag repo directly following the [Adding x-tags step](https://github.com/pennyfx/x-tag-registry)